Horsetail: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Animal and human research show that various species of horsetail exhibit diuretic and antilithiasic properties.
+Animal and human studies show that various species of horsetail exhibit diuretic and antilithic properties.
 However, electrolyte excretion was not affected.
-The mechanism of this diuretic effect isn't entirely clear, but it has been attributed to the flavonoids, saponins, phenolic compounds, and mineral constituents of horsetail (due to its richness in potassium).
-The antilithiasic activity seems related to the increase in urinary pH.
+The mechanism of this diuretic effect is not entirely clear, but has been attributed to flavonoids, saponins, phenolic compounds, and the mineral salt constituents of horsetail (due to its high potassium content).
+The antilithic activity appears to be related to an increase in urinary pH.

 Usages associés